 Such networks and exchange of good practices (in implementing and monitoring international and European standards) have served to build capacities and create strong links among homologue practitioners, professionals and government structures that share common goals and objectives when tackling economic and organised crime and its cross-border effects.
 Furthermore the global co-operation on technical matters concerning the fight against economic crime, corruption, and money-laundering is a key element when aiming at the objective in reaching beyond the European borders through extensive dissemination of European values and policies.

-Standards and instruments
+Council of Europe - Standards and instruments

 - Criminal Law Convention on Corruption (ETS 173)